-Revlimid, also known by its drug name, Lenalidomide, is a prescription medication approved by the Food and Drug Administration (FDA) to treat mantle cell lymphoma and multiple myeloma.
-Revlimid is often combined with other drugs such as a corticosteroid or Velcade.
+Revlimid is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat mantle cell lymphoma and multiple myeloma.
+Revlimid is often combined with other drugs such as a corticosteroid or Velcade (bortezomib).
+Revlimid is also known by its drug name, lenalidomide.

 How do I take it?